jonmmar/maram-cc-site/influences.md

 ## Kip Thorne
 As physicist Kip Thorne wrote:
+“At the edge of a black hole, space and time are so warped that the inside becomes forever hidden from the outside.
+Not hidden like a secret in a box, but hidden like the other side of the horizon, unreachable, unconnectable, no longer part of your future.”

 ## Frank Wilczek
 Physicist Frank Wilczek puts it cleanly: “In quantum field theory, the basic stuff is not particles but fields.
 Particles are not little hard things.
 They are vibrations in a field, like notes on a guitar string.”
 The solidity we experience is not substance, it is stability.
 Not a thing, but a frequency that holds.